musichackathon/music-community-lab/README.md

 ## What it isn’t

-MMH strives to be many things, but there are a few notable common misconceptions that we would highlight here.
+MCL strives to be many things, but there are a few notable common misconceptions that we would highlight here.

 ### Competitive